RandomEdge999/RGAN-Research-Project/README.md

 - **Noise robustness** – Automatic evaluation with Gaussian noise injected into the test windows.
 - **Camera-ready paper builder** – Injects every figure, the R-GAN architecture, and an error table into the LaTeX template.

-The tooling handles data loading, resampling, interpolation, feature standardisation, sliding-window generation (with optional covariates), GAN/LSTM training with early stopping, automatic tuning, and report generation.
+The tooling handles data loading, resampling, interpolation, feature standardisation, sliding-window generation (with optional covariates), GAN/LSTM training with early stopping, optional hyperparameter tuning, and report generation.

 ---